timothee-haudebourg/khronos-egl/README.md

 ### Dynamic Linking

+Dynamic linking allows your application to accept multiple versions of EGL and be more flexible.
 You must enable dynamic linking using the `dynamic` feature in your `Cargo.toml`:
 ```toml
 khronos-egl = { version = ..., features = ["dynamic"] }